 The ultimate letter of human resource recommendation letter must entail, the description of the job seeker, an expression of the relationship of the referee and the job seeker, their professional experience, their achievements.
 It should also include the strengths of the candidate all these as relevant as possible to the position of human resource personnel.
 What is paramount however is to be truthful and positive.

 The letter should be as brief as possible but pointing out the necessary details.

-This should contain the address of referee and their contact.
+Letter Head: This should contain the address of the referee and their contact.
 The date of writing the letter and salutation.

-This paragraph very briefly sets out the relationship between the writer and the person they are recommending.
-It also includes the reason why the referee is best qualified to recommend the job seeker, and it should all be written in first person.
+First Paragraph: This paragraph very briefly sets out the relationship between the writer and the person they are recommending.
+It also includes the reason why the referee is best qualified to recommend the job seeker, and it should all be written in the first person.

-This paragraph goes into detail about the skills of the job seeker, their strengths, and weaknesses, their achievements in the field of human resource.
+Body of the Letter: This paragraph goes into detail about the skills of the job seeker, their strengths, and weaknesses, their achievements in the field of human resources.
 It is also worth mentioning any outstanding personal traits.
 To add weight to the information provided, the referee can narrate instances when they interacted with the candidate or observed the qualities they are vouching for.
 Giving this example adds weight to the information given and adds a personal touch to the recommendation, which is important.

-It is important to not that a human resource reference letter should not be exaggerated or include information that is not true.
+It is important to note that a human resource reference letter should not be exaggerated or include information that is not true.
 Information that is provided should be able to be verifiable from the resume.
-This being a letter for recommendation for a HR position, all information included should always be relevant to this field or be as close as possible to the position of a Human Resource personnel.
+This being a letter for recommendation for an HR position, all information included should always be relevant to this field or be as close as possible to the position of Human Resource personnel.